mgoellnitz/trackdown/README.md

 overview of the issues as the roadmap.

 When you also use GitLab, GitHub, or Bitbucket Wikis, [MDWiki][mdwiki] has a different understanding, how links should be interpreted.
-TO get a fully compatible local and remote viewing setup for these cases, a patched version of [MDWiki][mdwiki] [exists on GitHub](https://github.com/mgoellnitz/mdwiki/).
+To get a fully compatible local and remote viewing setup for these cases, a patched version of [MDWiki][mdwiki] [exists on GitHub](https://github.com/mgoellnitz/mdwiki/).